 Have you met my cat?
-He’s really into my work chair.
+He’s really in to biting people.

 His name is Cino (as in cappuccino) and the other day we were sent a reminder that it is time for him to visit the vet.

 A cool postcard (below) arrived with an awesome picture and a crafty little message encouraging us to make an appointment.

 And this got me thinking: when was the last time I sent a reminder to my customers?

 In this post I’m going to show you a few things about getting back in touch with your clients, blog readers and contacts.
 Its a great way to develop the relationship and eventually make more money.

 The card was basically postcard that had been designed as a vet reminder.
 Here is a picture of the front and back.